 Lake Minnewanka is 28 km in length so ice skating would be an awesome treat.

-You can still see some open water on the picture below and there’s absolutely no need to go anywhere near it.
-The 10-20 cm thick ice covers more than 1 kilometer and there’s enough space for anyone visiting.
-You can even find plenty of ice without any tracks in the middle of the day.
+All pictures below from Lake Minnewanka have been taken in December and January 2019/2020.
+You can still see some open water on the first picture below but 10-20 cm thick ice covers more than 1 kilometer and there was enough space for anyone visiting.

 The biggest wild ice rink!